Choosing your tent

 Today, most tents will have a fitted groundsheet.
 In smaller tents it will cover the whole of the inner tent floor, but often in larger family tents each compartment will have its own groundsheet.

 Campsite owners prefer separate groundsheets.
-The theory is you can lift them during the day to allow the grass beneath to ‘breathe’ and you won’t leave a groundsheet-sized patch of yellowing grass when you leave.
+The theory is you can lift them during the day to allow the grass beneath to get some daylight and ‘breathe’ so hopefully you won’t leave a groundsheet-sized patch of yellowing grass when you leave.

 However, many campers like sewn-in groundsheets (sometimes known as SIGs) because they keep more bugs and draughts out.
 These are permanently attached to the outer fabric of the tent.
 A good compromise is a zipped-in groundsheet, which can be 'zipped out' to let the grass breathe but can be sealed when necessary.